lad6558/lad6558.github.io/src/blogs/dormsoup.md

 ![Number of users by time](/blogs/dormsoup/stats.png)

 <figcaption>
 At the time of writing (Aug 2024), we helped 959 users find the events they were looking for, the peak being the start of the school year.
 This year we plan to do more marketing.
-Hopefull that brings more!
+Hopefully that brings more!
 </figcaption>
 </figure>